 How Many Types of REITs Are There?

-Since the company can invest in various possible ventures or property types, it’s better to stick to one field rather than being a jack of all trades.
+Since the company can invest in various possible ventures or property types, it’s better to stick to one field rather than be a jack of all trades.
 This is because each investment opportunity has its own parameters.

 For example, a school and a hospital have different aspects that need to be considered.
 Disregarding these differences is like making a jam out of apples and oranges and expecting them to taste the same.